See No Evil, Hear No Evil (1989) from Tuna and Johnny Web (Uncle Scoopy)

 Tuna's notes

 They become embroiled in a spy/murder case involving a fake gold coin (actually a new room temperature super-conductor).
 Dave sees the shooter's legs, and Wally smells her perfume.
-They make their case, but the cops arrest the boys for the murder.
+They make their case, but the cops end up arresting them for the murder.
 Meanwhile, the baddies figure out that the boys have the coin, and try to get them out of jail.
 At the same time, the boys stage their own escape, and decide to solve the case themselves.

 DVD INFO